talhade/VegyKitchy-Vegan-Recipe-App/README.md

 # 🌱VegyKitch

 A recipe finder app for vegan courses.
 Built with flutter.
-I used spoonacular api to create this app.
+Used spoonacular api to create this app.

 ## Demo
 ![app_video_vegan](https://user-images.githubusercontent.com/114522498/204005122-3ffda4ff-b6b3-4be8-8063-e56b6b72999e.gif)